 6. Faneuil Hall – a great place to eat and shop in Boston

 After a few hours of walking the Freedom Trail and taking in the sights, you’ll surely be ready to grab some lunch and sit down for a while.
 The perfect place to go is Faneuil Hall, a marketplace full of shops, restaurants, and bars.

 Historic Faneuil Hall is known as the “Cradle of Liberty,” as it was once home to the meetings that eventually led to the American Revolution.
 It’s one of the most famous Boston attractions and a must-visit while in the city.

-In addition to all the options for shopping and dining here, you can also watch some pretty incredible street performers.
-There are various free outdoor activities here as well, including fitness classes and dance nights.
+In addition to all the shopping and dining here, you can also watch some pretty incredible street performers.
+If you’re looking for things to do in Boston for free, here you’ll find fitness classes and dance nights.

 7. Feast on Seafood

 Ask any local what to do in Boston, and you’re sure to get responses that include the words “chowdah” and “lobstah roll.”